 The maximalist aesthetic represents designs that blend loads of layers, bold colors, paintings, and treasured collections that can be summarized as "more is more."
 If, in the past, maximalism was a practice of wealthy people to showcase their riches, nowadays, it is more than a trend and is here to stay.

 If you're into playful prints, clashing patterns, and a tendency to leave no naked wall, you can say you're a maximalist aesthetic person.
-This aesthetic of excess is the opposite of minimalism, the clean, bright, and airy design that has.
+This aesthetic of excess is the opposite of minimalism, the clean, bright, and airy design that it has.

 Here are some hallmarks of maximalism interior design:

 You can have a maximalist design anywhere in your home, but it's the bathroom where you unwind after a long day.
-A maximalist approach in your bathroom can make the ideas that come in the shower brighter and can make you start and end the day inspired and enjoy a space that represents you.
+A maximalist approach in your bathroom can make the ideas that come in the shower brighter and can make you start and end the day inspired as you enjoy a space that represents you.

-By the way, our powder jars can be upcycled to add texture to your maximalist bathroom: from DIY candles to keeping your hair bands and barrettes or as a vase for dried flower arrangements like cotton or bunny tail.
+Our powder jars can be upcycled to add texture to your maximalist bathroom: from DIY candles to keeping your hair bands and barrettes or as a vase for dried flower arrangements like cotton or bunny tail.

 Here is more about how to recycle your beauty products.

 The best part of maximalism is showing off your hobbies and personality.
 So, in addition to sustainable cosmetics packaging, add plants.
 They will freshen up your bathroom and make it feel more alive.